africiak/africiak/README.md

  .👋hi, I'm @africiak
  .🦒I'm interested in learning and growing in my developer journey.
- .🌱I'm currently learning  Java, PHP, javascript, react, and Python.
+ .🌱I'm currently learning react, and Django with python.
  .🔭I'm looking to collaborate on exciting projects.
  .📬how to reach me: Keruboafricia@gmail.com